When it comes to Labia sizes, or shapes, what’s the general range in size? And why the increase in people requesting labiaplasty surgery?

 For example, a MammaMia article reviewed the thoughts of a woman who’s friend who was preparing for a consultation about labiaplasty surgery.

-- While some people may think this is cosmetic surgery gone a bit too far, people who find the condition highly uncomfortable or socially embarrassing may find a surgical solution a life-changing event.
+- While some people may think this is cosmetic surgery gone too far, people who find the condition uncomfortable or socially embarrassing find it life-changing.

-So is labiaplasty surgery that reduces labia size – or reshapes labia skin – mostly due to physical discomfort, skin infections OR embarrassment during intimacy?
+So does labiaplasty surgery reduce labia size or reshape labia skin due to; physical discomfort, skin infections OR embarrassment during intimacy?

 The answer is a bit of all three for most women.
-But for any woman who is concerned about the appearance of their labia, or about recurring skin infections or chaffing relating to having very long labia skin, then surgery is one option to consider.
+But for any woman who is concerned about the appearance of their labia, recurring skin infections or chaffing relating to having very long labia skin, surgery is one option to consider.

 (Read this blog about abdominoplasty and how to tell if your abs were split during pregnancy).

-And how we FEEL about how we look – if we’re comfortable or appalled by the changes to our once firm physique or breasts and tummy – impacts everything from confidence to the clothes we wear to our inclinations about intimate moments with our partners.
+And, how we FEEL about how we look; if we’re comfortable or appalled by the changes to our once firm physique, breasts and tummy – impacts everything from confidence to the clothes we wear to our inclinations about intimate moments with our partners.

-- If we are NOT comfortable with our bodies, it can easily have a detrimental impact on our intimate lives and confidence in all types of situations.
+- If we are NOT comfortable with our bodies, it can easily have a detrimental impact on our intimate lives.
+As well as our confidence in all types of situations.

-- Surgery is serious and should not be the first thing you consider in getting back your shape, or redefining your body contours – you need to understand these are serious procedures.
+- Surgery is serious and should not be the first thing you consider when; getting back your shape or redefining your body contours.
+You need to understand these are serious procedures.

-- But surgery options can be a solution for women who are feeling distracted by a part (or parts) of their body, whether it’s been a lifelong concern, a consequence of having babies, or the redundant skin folds that often linger on the body after significant weight loss.
+- However, surgery options can be a solution for women who are feeling uncomfortable by a part (or parts) of their body.
+Whether it’s been a lifelong concern, a consequence of having babies, or the redundant skin folds that often linger on the body after significant weight loss.